LORD-MicroStrain/mip_sdk/examples/cpp/7_series/ins/README.md

 1. Connect your 7-series INS device to the specified serial port
 2. Update the `PORT_NAME` constant if using a different port
 3. Compile and run the example
-4. Follow the gyro bias capture prompt (keep device stationary)
+4. Follow the gyro bias capture prompt (keep the device stationary)
 5. The program will:
     - Initialize the device and configure external aiding
     - Configure INS data output